-One can come to interesting observations of these two kingdoms through dimensional analysis.
+Analysing this dream of Dean Swift, one can come to interesting observations of these two kingdoms through dimensional analysis.
 Much time before Dean Swift, Galileus already found out that amplified or reduced models of man could not be like we are.
 The human body is built of columns, stretchers, bones and muscles.
 The weight of the body that the structure has to support is proportional to its volume, that is, L^3 , and the resistance of a bone to compression or of a muscle for traction, is proportional to L^2 .

 Let's compare Gulliver with the giant of Brobdingnag, which has all of his linear dimensions twelve times larger.
-The resistance of his legs would be 144 times larger than that of Gulliver, and his weight 1728 times larger.
-The ratio resistance/weight of the giant would be 12 times less than ours.
+The resistance of his legs would be 144 times larger than that of Gulliver, and his (volume) weight 1728 times larger.
+The ratio resistance/weight of the giant would be 12 times less than Gullivers.
 In order to sustain its own weight, he would have to make an equivalent effort to that we would have to make to carry other eleven men.